 BHFH program fellows will reside at the Friends House (and receive room & board) and work side-by-side with our small team of talented staff to help support our public programs and events that cultivate community, nurture spiritual deepening, and empower collective action.
 You’ll have the opportunity to help us coordinate, manage, and facilitate a combination of in-person, online, and hybrid events, in addition to gaining experience in other skills and core competencies related to working for a Quaker organization and intentional community.

 Focus areas of the program fellowships may include Spiritual Deepening and Quaker Action.
 The focus area(s) of each fellow’s position may depend on what each fellow brings to the position and the needs of BHFH.
 If you’re particularly interested in one focus area, please indicate so in your application.

-This role involves a commitment to an average of 20 hours/week (including some evening and weekend time) of the program fellowship responsibilities outlined below, in addition to the expectations for cooperative community involvement of all House residents (see more under “Benefits” below).
-Fellows can hold outside, part-time jobs, or be full-time students, in addition to this commitment.
+This role involves a commitment to an average of 20 hours/week (including some evening and weekend time) of the program fellowship responsibilities outlined below, in addition to the expectations for cooperative community involvement of all House residents (see more under “Benefits” below).* Fellows can hold outside, part-time jobs, or be full-time students (with a portion of their credits including the fellowship), in addition to this commitment.

 These two program fellowships are unpaid, volunteer positions.
 We are open to working with fellows to accommodate any requirements that may allow them to receive funding or course credit from a university or other entity.

 As part of the residential community, program fellows will also be subject to the resident responsibilities outlined in the BHFH Resident Handbook, including attending bi-weekly House Meeting, attending on average at least 3 out of 5 weekly House Dinners, and performing weekly dish crew and chores.
 Interested candidates who have questions about the residential arrangement are encouraged to contact email@example.com.